-The Company Names Tribunal is good news for anyone with goodwill in a brand name that also happens to be registered as a company name.
+The Company Names Tribunal is good news for anyone with goodwill in a brand name and registering it as a company name.

 In the past, if a new company traded using the same name, the original brand owner would bring an action for trade mark infringement (registered trade mark rights), or for passing off (unregistered trade mark rights).

-However, the CNT provides an additional line of attack, solely on the basis of goodwill in the proposed name or similar name.
+However, the CNT provides an additional line of attack, solely based on goodwill in the proposed name or similar name.

-Moreover, because “goodwill” is defined as including “reputation of any kind”, the qualification requirements appear somewhat lower than those usually required for passing off.
+Moreover, because the definition of “goodwill” includes “reputation of any kind”, the qualification requirements appear somewhat lower than those usually required for passing off.

 This opens up the possibilities for objection where opportunistic registrations are concerned, a real plus for brand owners.